What is Jealousy?

 - Fear of losing important person to another

-Jealousy is divided into two main categories: normal and abnormal.
+Jealousy is divided into two main categories: normal and morbid.
 Everyone experiences jealousy at some point.

 Types of Normal Jealousy Include: